Building Microservices Book Notes Chapter 1

 Other Decompositional Techniques

 Shared libraries are a common way to reuse functionality.
 However, losing technological heterogeneity and independently scaling a part of a system comes at a price.
 We also cannot deploy changes smoothly unless we don't use dynamically linked libraries.

 Shared libraries still keep their place to increase reusability.
 We can always create common libraries that aren't specific to the business domain or use third-party ones.
 If we do so, we need to be careful not to tightly-couple the services.

-Even though modules take a different approach than shared libraries, we still have the disadvantages.
+Even though modules take a different approach than shared libraries, we still have disadvantages.
 Technological heterogeneity is still not quite possible.
 The language or platform either limits us from using new technologies.
 We are also restricted from how we can scale independently.
-When one of the functionality has a high load, we still have to scale everything.
+When one of the functions has a high load, we still have to scale everything.
 It is also easier to create highly-coupled systems using modules.

 Technically it's possible to create independent modules within a single monolithic process.
 However, it often stays in theory.
 In real life, keeping independence usually fails.
-The modules start becoming tightly-coupled with the rest of the code.
+The modules start becoming tightly coupled with the rest of the code.

 No Silver Bullet

 Microservices have complexities of distributed systems.
 Even though we know ways to manage distributed systems, it's still hard.